Getting your Trinity Audio player ready...

 I found myself engrossed by the illustration of the campus menace on the computer.

-The dark figure, in all black with a full-face mask marked with bizarre symbols, was so mesmerizing that I had to force myself to reacclimate to Mr. Shulenmeyers‘ words.
+The dark figure, in all black with a full-face mask marked with bizarre symbols, was so mesmerizing that I had to force myself to reacclimate to Mr. Shulenmeyers‘s words.

-“No doubt another nutbar fixated on the Bramwell-Gates Legend, trying to spook the students.
-Don’t tell me you know nothing about this or noticed the circus of security guards.”
+“No doubt another nutbar obsessed with the Bramwell-Gates Legend, trying to spook the students.
+Don’t tell me you know nothing about this or didn’t notice the circus of security guards.”

 “I thought they were here for me.”

 “What?
-Billy, honestly, I don’t care if you were caught screwing foreign exchange students in the janitor’s closet.
-Your great-great-grandparents founded this art institute, and your mother got me this job.
+No. Billy, honestly, I don’t care if you were caught screwing foreign exchange students in the janitor’s closet.
+Your great-great-great-grandparents founded this arts institute, and your mother got me this job.
 She was a damn good cee-lo player.”

-His tone and jittery movements told me his genuine concern was finding the sound haunting him.
+His hesitant tone and jittery movements told me his genuine concern was finding the sound haunting him.

 “Look, I have to get back to this clown show.
 I’ll tell you how we’re going to play this for the books.
 First, you’ll give Mrs. Nelson-Perkins a formal written apology.
-Then, I’ll get Miss Bakirtzis to type it up; you only have to stop by in the morning and sign it.
-Plus, a day of campus community service.”
+I’ll get Miss Bakirtzis to type it up; you can just sign it in the morning.
+Second, a day of campus community service.”

 “Billy, this is Mrs. Nelson-Perkins we’re talking about.
 You know she’s old school.
 If I don’t give you some form of discipline for the ruckus in her class, she can make things rough, even on me.
 Just show up and hang out for 10 minutes to make it look good.
 Grab that assignment from Miss Bakirtzis on the way out, too.”